varkas92/SESSILE_temp/README.md

 # SESSILE_temp
-Supplementary files to replicate the results of the "Modelling temperature in premise plumbing systems" paper.
+Supplementary files of the "Modelling temperature in premise plumbing systems" paper.